b-casey/OpenSMACX/README.md

 Source tested and compiled as an x86 DLL with Visual Studio 2017 using Visual C++ with default settings.
 Source was also tested using Visual Studio 2015 Visual C++.

+Tested with CodeBlocks using GCC 8.1.0 compiler.
+Added project file (cbp) courtesy of induktio.

 v0.1
 * Parsing in alpha/x.txt and faction text files complete